Mount-Isaac/Whatsapp/README.md

 <h1>WhatsApp Automation with Official Ultramsg API</h1>
-<a href="https://docs.ultramsg.com">Sign Up for Token & Instance values here Ultramsg</a>

 <p>Welcome to the WhatsApp automation project using the Whaspa API!
 This simple script allows you to automate sending and retrieving messages from WhatsApp using the Whaspa API.
 Before you get started, make sure to follow the steps below:</p>